Walls of Dubrovnik#1 in Best Things To Do in Dubrovnik

 The first thing you'll see as you approach Dubrovnik from the sky or the sea is the city walls.
 These ancient fortifications were built and rebuilt in the 13th, 14th and 15th centuries as the threat of Turkish invaders grew.
 At some points, the walls are almost 20 feet thick and 82 feet high.
 They enclose the entire Old Town, protected by strategically placed forts and towers.

 You'd think because it's just a wall that you wouldn't have to pay, but unfortunately you do.
-For about 50 HRK (or about $9 USD), you can patrol the walls from 9 a.m. to 5 p.m. and until 7 p.m. in the summer.
+For about 200 kuna (or about $30), you can usually peruse the walls from 8 a.m. to 6:30 p.m. from April to October and from 9 a.m. to 3 p.m.
+November to March.
+Keep in mind that your admittance ticket only allows you to enter the walls once, meaning you can't go back in if you decide not to finish the climb that day (there are exits along the way).
+The main entrance to the city walls is located in Placa by the inner Pile Gate.
 Check out the Dubrovnik Tourist Board website for more information.

 More Best Things To Do in Dubrovnik